 To generalize, it seems as if most indie authors at this point are either doing quite well or are feeling discouraged about their prospects.
 There isn’t very much upward momentum except for people who carefully plan out their series and write to market in a small number of categories.
 There are also shady promoters out there…a recent lengthy thread on Kboards.com entitled “Box Set Scams” reinforces this point.

 Greetings!
 I tend to mostly post here in spring and fall, for some reason.
 This is my “fall” post and I have done some much-needed housekeeping on the site.
 Updates included minor tweaks to my rates (non-fiction editing is now one cent per word), though I have kept my rates stable, as I know this is a challenging time for my fellow independent authors.
-I’ve also added the option of a second proofreading pass for a flat fee of $200, when I’ve copyedited your manuscript
+I’ve also added the option of a second proofreading pass for a flat fee of $200, when I’ve copyedited your manuscript, or another editor has worked on it.

 I updated the Resources page.
 I had to remove a few dead links (sadly, Kate Genet is no longer doing blurbs), but I added Amy Martin’s manuscript critique service and the wonderful Self-Publishing Roundtable interview podcast, which I enjoy weekly.
-The good news is that I have plenty of availability from now till the end of the year, so I encourage you to contact me for a quote.
-You can reach me at firstname.lastname@example.org.
+(Update: This podcast is sadly defunct…) The good news is that I have plenty of availability from now till the end of the year, so I encourage you to contact me for a quote.
+You can reach me at email@example.com.
 Thanks!

 PS.
 The results of my poll showed that Romance and Sci-fi are by far the top two genres that people who visit the site write.
 Mystery came third.
 I enjoy editing mysteries and would like to do more of it!